The distance to the border of a random tree: The distance to the border

 where $g_0(z) = g(z)$.
 Here $g(z)$ denotes the solution of Lagrange's equation with data $\psi \in \K$. \end{lem} \begin{proof} We have that

 therefore

 For the family of rooted plane trees with $\partial \geq k$, that is, $\mathcal{G}^{(k)}$, we have:

-In this diagram we fix a root and then we paste a tree with $\partial \geq k-1$, another root and then we paste 2 trees with $\partial \geq k-1$, and so on.
+In this diagram we fix a root and then we glue a tree with $\partial \geq k-1$, another root and then we glue 2 trees with $\partial \geq k-1$, and so on.
 By means of this process we build all the rooted plane trees with $\partial \geq k$.

 If we restrict our attention to the rooted plane trees with $\partial \geq k$ and $n$ nodes, the previous diagram should stop at certain point which depends on the value of $k$.
 For the rooted plane trees with $\partial \geq k$ and $n$ nodes, we allocate $n-1$ nodes in the trees which descend from the root: by means of this process we enumerate the class $\mathcal{G}^{(k)}_{n}$.